Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/HitTest/readme.md

 2. Click play.
 3. Using the UI, enter an APIKey in the input field to the top left.
 4. Open the **Samples** drop down, and click **HitTest** to open the Level.
 5. Click a building.
-The building's ID's will show up on a 3D UI Component.
+The building's IDs will show up on a 3D UI Component.

 ## How to use the sample (HitTest Level)

 1. Open the **HitTest** Level.
 2. Click on the **ArcGISMap** Actor and set your API key in the **Details** panel.
 3. Click play.
 4. Click a building.
-The building's ID's will show up on a 3D UI Component.
+The building's IDs will show up on a 3D UI Component.

 ## How it works